ibe-uw/BaNaNA/README.md

 ### 3. Create necessary conda environments and install softwares

-This is an optional step, as the environments would set up during the proper run, however we recoomend it, for the purpose to check if everything installed properly.
+This is an optional step, as the environments set up during the proper run, however we recommend it, to check if all the environments install properly.

 ```
 snakemake --use-conda --conda-create-envs-only